tm-web-dev/react-notes/readMe.md

 It allows you to store a value (like a variable) and update it when needed, while also making React re-render the component whenever the value changes.

+# React Fiber Architecture

+React Fiber is the underlying algorithm and architecture behind React's rendering engine, introduced in React 16.
+It enhances React's ability to render components more efficiently, especially for complex applications with heavy updates.

+## Key Features of React Fiber Architecture:
+### Incremental Rendering:

+React Fiber breaks the rendering process into small, manageable chunks, allowing React to pause and resume work.
+This ensures that high-priority tasks, like user interactions, are not blocked.

+### Asynchronous Rendering:

+Fiber allows React to prioritize rendering tasks, ensuring smoother updates for animations or input events.

+### Prioritization:

+React Fiber assigns a priority level to different updates (e.g., high priority for animations, low priority for background data fetching).
+This improves responsiveness.

+### Concurrency:

+React Fiber supports concurrent rendering, where multiple tasks can be worked on simultaneously without affecting the user experience.

+### Error Boundaries:

+Fiber introduced better error handling through error boundaries, allowing applications to gracefully recover from rendering errors.

+## What is Fiber in React?

+Fiber is the new reconciliation engine in React, introduced to improve rendering performance and make React apps smoother.

+It breaks the rendering work into small units and spreads it over multiple frames, ensuring the app remains responsive.

+### Key Features of Fiber:

+Handles updates with priority, such as animations or user inputs.
+Supports asynchronous rendering for smoother user experience.
+Enables pausing, resuming, or reusing work for better performance.

+## How React Fiber Works:

+### Phases in Fiber Architecture:

+#### Reconciliation Phase ("Render Phase"):

+React Fiber creates a "work in progress" tree (virtual DOM) to calculate the minimal changes needed.
+This phase can be paused and resumed.

+#### Commit Phase:

+After determining the changes, React updates the real DOM in a single, synchronous step.
+This ensures UI consistency.

+### Unit of Work:

+Fiber breaks rendering tasks into small units of work, each representing a part of the component tree.
+These units allow React to stop and resume rendering efficiently.

+### Fiber Nodes:
+Fiber architecture uses fiber nodes as JavaScript objects to represent each component and its associated state, props, and DOM updates.

+## What is Reconciliation in React?

+Reconciliation is the process React uses to update the user interface efficiently.
+It compares the new virtual DOM tree with the previous one and calculates the minimal changes needed to update the real DOM.

+### Key Points:

+React avoids full re-renders and updates only what has changed.
+Makes React apps faster by optimizing DOM updates.

+## What is an Update in React?

+An update in React refers to any change in the state or props of a component that causes React to re-render the component and update the UI.

+Example:  When you call setState or useState, React schedules an update.

+### Types of Updates:

+State Updates
+Props Updates
+Context Changes

+## What is Virtual DOM in React?

+The Virtual DOM is a lightweight JavaScript representation of the real DOM.
+React uses it to track changes and update only the parts of the real DOM that have changed.

+### Key Benefits:

+Faster updates because React avoids direct DOM manipulation.
+Improves performance by batching and optimizing updates.

+## Why Use Keys in Loops When Injecting HTML?

+Keys help React identify which items in a list have changed, been added, or removed.
+They are crucial for efficient updates and maintaining the correct order of elements.

+### Reasons to Use Keys:

+Improves rendering performance by avoiding unnecessary re-renders.
+Helps React preserve the state of components between renders.
+Avoids unexpected bugs in dynamic lists.

 ## Documentation